bitnami/containers/TESTING.md

 ## Where to find the tests

-All the apps have an associated folder inside [/.vib](https://github.com/bitnami/containers/tree/main/.vib) with their custom tests implementation (the `goss` subfolder) and files containing their test plans (`vib-verify.json` and `vib-publish.json`).
+All the apps have an associated folder inside [/.vib](https://github.com/bitnami/containers/tree/main/.vib) with their custom tests implementation (the `goss` subfolder) and the file containing their test plan (`vib-verify.json`).

 ## VMware Image Builder (VIB)

 The service that powers the verification of the thousands of monthly tests performed in the repository is VMware Image Builder.
 [VMware Image Builder](https://tanzu.vmware.com/content/blog/how-bitnami-uses-vmware-image-builder-to-deploy-apps) (VIB) is a platform-agnostic, API-first modular service that allows large enterprises and independent software vendors to automate the packaging, **verification**, and publishing processes of software artifacts on any platform and cloud.

-## VIB pipeline files
+## VIB pipeline definition file

-The CI/CD pipelines in the repository are configured to trigger VIB when an app needs to be verified.
+The CI pipeline in this repository will be used to verify the changes proposed in a PR and triggered by any new commits once said PR is ready to be verified.
 But as every application is different, VIB needs to be supplied with a definition of the set of actions and configurations that precisely describe the verification process to perform in each case.
-This is the role of the aforementioned `vib-verify.json` and `vib-publish.json` files, which every app defines and can be found alongside its tests inside the `/.vib` folder.
+This is the role of the aforementioned `vib-verify.json` file, which every app defines and can be found alongside its tests inside the `/.vib` folder.
+Keeping it simple, the `vib-verify.json` file defines what VIB should do.

 Let's take a look at an example and try to understand it!